Electric Cooker with Induction Hob: Ultimate Guide

 • Pre-set Programs: Some models offer pre-set temperatures or cooking modes for common tasks.

-• Wi-Fi Connectivity: High-end models may connect to a mobile app, providing remote monitoring, diagnostics, and software updates (from “buying guide electric cooker induction hob” search).
+• Wi-Fi Connectivity: High-end models may connect to a mobile app, providing remote monitoring, diagnostics, and software updates.

 Essential Safety Mechanisms